AnasHarby/the-chat-app/README.md

 ### TODO:
-- Provide an adminstrator option for a client to run a room and invite other clients with and ID.
+- Provide an adminstrator option for a client to run a room and invite other clients with an ID.
 - Add option attach image/audio files.